+Prepare for launching

-- Prepare for launching.
-Install the drain plugs and detach the trailer tie-downs. - Slowly back the trailer down the ramp.
+Install the drain plugs and detach the trailer tie-downs.

+Slowly back the trailer down the ramp

 If possible, have someone stand to one side of the ramp to provide directions.
 Backing up a trailer can be tricky.
 A good way to simplify the procedure is to grasp the steering wheel with one hand at its lowest point (6 o'clock).
-To make the trailer go right, move your hand on the wheel to the right (move the wheel counter-clockwise); to make the trailer go left, move your hand to the left (move the wheel clockwise). - Slowly back the trailer into the water until the trailer tire wheel well is about even with the water surface.
-(This may vary with the angle of the ramp.)
-The transom should float when the tie down is released.
+To make the trailer go right, move your hand on the wheel to the right (move the wheel counter-clockwise); to make the trailer go left, move your hand to the left (move the wheel clockwise).

+Slowly back the trailer into the water until the transom floats 4"+ off of the trailer.
+The depth of the trailer to achieve this will vary depending on ramp angle.
 Set the parking brake and shift into park (automatic transmission) or first gear (manual transmission).
 Shut off the engine.
 Unlock the Ramp-N-Clamp (where equipped) latch and winch hook; then back the boat off the trailer.

-To re-load the boat on the trailer, simply reverse the above procedures, including setting your Ramp-N-Clamp to the proper position, and drive the boat onto the trailer at a slow pace.
+To reload the boat on the trailer, simply reverse the above procedures, including setting your Ramp-N-Clamp to the proper position, and drive the boat onto the trailer at a slow pace.
 Before loading, clean any dirt or sand off the rollers and bunks.
 Sand on these can abrade the boat's bottom while on the road.
 Be sure to back in and completely wet the trailer bunks, then pull forward to the loading position.